E4S-Project/e4s-alc/docs/basics/yaml_parameters.rst

 ~~~~~~~~~~~~~~~

 | **Type**: ``list<string>``
 | **Description**: The additional OS packages to install into the image.
 By default, the image will install the system `prerequisites <https://spack.readthedocs.io/en/latest/getting_started.html>`__ for Spack based on the OS package manager.
-This parameter is optional
+This parameter is optional.
 | **Example**:

 .. code-block:: console